Education-Victory/2025-New-Grad-Positions/README.md

 # 2025-New-Grad-Positions

+**The positions listed here are**

+1. Specifically open to 2025 new graduates
+2. Do not explicitly require professional software engineering experience or work experience in job qualifications .

+If you are not a new graduate, you may want to explore [Entry-Level-Positions](https://github.com/Education-Victory/Entry-Level-Positions) repository specifically for entry-level positions.

+Feel free to submit issue or PR 😄

 | Company      | Role          | Location    |  Note                         | Updated Time   |
 |--------------|---------------|-------------|-------------------------------|----------------|
 | Amazon       | <ul><li>[Software Dev Engineer I, Redshift](https://amazon.jobs/zh/jobs/2636224/software-dev-engineer-i-redshift)</li><li>[Software Dev Engineer I, Redshift](https://amazon.jobs/zh/jobs/2649147/software-dev-engineer-i-redshift)</li></ul> | USA, Canada   |    | 2024-06-12     |